denniskigen/ampath-forms-old/docs/platform/core-concepts.md

 - `processor`: Defaults to `EncounterFormProcessor`.
 The form processor converts an OpenMRS REST form response into a format that the form renderer can render and display.
 Conversely, the form processor also converts the submitted form payload into a format that the REST backend can understand.

+### Components

+There may be situations where you might want to separate commonly-used form logic into disparate reusable bits.
+In such cases, you might want to structure that logic as a component form.
+Component forms, or components for short, can therefore be thought of as reusable forms that carry domain-specific information.
+Imagine a situation where you're creating a bunch of Forms for use in a Point-of-Care setting.
+You might find that multiple forms might need to have sections for collecting Pre-Clinic Review information.
+This Pre-Clinic Review information could include details such as:

+- A patient's current HIV status
+- Whether a visit was scheduled or not
+- Reasons for a visit
+- The current visit type
+- A patient's insurance information

+Now imagine having to define all of these sections and their accompanying questions in each of your forms.
+Components are the perfect tool for such situations.
+We'd need to create a Pre-Clinic Review component with all the relevant sections and questions.
+We'd then only need to reference this component in our forms and pick only the sections and questions we want.

+As mentioned before, components and forms are functionally similar.
+The only difference between them is that you must use the prefix `component` in form name when defining a component.
+You can view a list of all the components available in the system by toggling the Forms List view from `POC Forms` to `Component Forms`.
+Read more about components in the [Referencing forms](/platform/referencing-forms) guide.

 ## Page

 Each page in your form schema gets rendered in a separate tab in the form viewer, so a page can be thought of as a way to encapsulate related form logic.
 Below is an example of a page definition for a page capturing information related to an encounter.
 This page definition consists of a page **label**, `Encounter Details` and a **sections** array.
 The page has one section labelled `Encounter Info`.
 That section, in turn, has two questions labelled `Provider` and `Facility Name`, respectively.